shanmukh-umesh/phonepe_payments_analysis/README.md

 # PhonePe Pulse Data Analysis

-A project focused on analyzing transaction and user data from PhonePe Pulse to understand user distribution, transaction volumes, and other metrics across various states and districts in India.
+A project focused on analyzing PhonePe Pulse data to gain insights into transaction patterns, user behavior, and the impact of the COVID-19 pandemic on digital payments.
+Actionable recommendations are provided to enhance user experience, service utilization, and transaction growth.

 ## Table of Contents
 - [Project Overview](#project-overview)